or

 Configure manually¶

-When credentials come from a vault or secrets manager, construct the pool directly:
+When credentials come from a vault or secrets manager, pass a config object to

 account="xy12345.us-east-1",